Around the Garden

-Designed by Chip Callaway and constructed in the summer of 2008, the Pattern Garden has whimsical, paisley shaped beds edged with Korean boxwoods are interplanted seasonally with bulbs and annuals.
+Designed by Chip Callaway and constructed in the summer of 2008, the Pattern Garden has whimsical, paisley shaped beds edged with Korean boxwoods that are interplanted seasonally with bulbs in spring and annuals in summer.

 Designed by Doug Ruhren and Edith Eddleman from Durham, NC, planted in October of 2008, it contains four seasons of interest.
 The Perennial Border received the Perennial Plant Association's 2011 Landscape Design Award.

 Created in May of 2008, and planted each year with plants based on complimentary colors and textures of foliage and flowers such as bananas, elephant ears, ginger and more which are propagated in the fall and brought to our greenhouse for winter protection.

 Designed by Chip Callaway and constructed in 2011, the Kitchen Garden is an example of an 18th century American southern garden.
 Four square raised beds and four rectangular Moravian quilt style raised beds are planted with seasonal fruits, vegetables and herbs.

 Constructed with blue stone, surrounded by a stacked stone wall, anchored by two stone planters, the Patio Terrace is the outflow for the Ballroom.
 The Courtyard Garden resembles gardens found in Charleston.
 Seasonal containers and vines can be found here.